-Springfield Republican.
-The officers of the volunteer regiments still in the service are much more eager continue their military life than the privates.
-It is estimated that fully 75 per ent of these officers are using all the po litical pulls they possess to secure commissions under the army bill passed by the last ongress.
+Upward Trend of Wages.
+Cleveland Plain Dealer, There is no better reading matter in the daily journals than the announcements that wages are being raised in many places.
+This The officers of the volunteer regiments still in the service are much more eager to continue their military life than the privates.
+It is estimated that fully 75 per cent of these officers are using all the political pulls they possess to secure commis congress.
 A long line of congressmen at Secretary Alger's door is the result.

 Clogged Wheels of Justice.
-Indianapolis News.

-We do not protect life and property, parcularly life in this country as we should equal rights to all the nations.
-Indeed the saying might be more drastic, and be truthful, altered to read that in no in this one, where the people are all powerful.
+We do not protect life and property, particularly life in this country as we should.
+Indeed the saying might be more drastic. and be truthful, altered to read that in no civilized country is life held as cheaply as in this one, where the people are all powerful.
 Doubtless it springs from the abuse of liberty.
-Whatever it he, it is not wholesome.
+Whatever it be, it is not wholesome.
 It is not an attribute of saving force.
 It is not a characteristic of a strong and surviving people.
 We need, above all peoples in the world, to have justice, "speedily and without delay."
-Canada as a Gold Producer.
 Philadelphia Record.
-Owing to the development of gold in the Yukon region Canada now takes its place fifth on the list of the gold-producing the affairs of China.
-It is necessary, of though we shall protect our own intercountries.
-Its contribution for 1898 was nearly \$14,000,000, its total mineral out- property of our citizens in China, as well put footing up nearly \$38,000,000.
-All the probabilities point to a largely increasing production of the Yukon mines during 1899, and the Canadians are seriously discussing the necessity of opening up an all-Canadian route as a means of securing a more BEE LIVES.
+Owing to the development of gold in the OTHER LANDS THAN OURS.